 Applications for Qualifying Infill Areas in which not less than 50 percent of the land area is on sites that have been subject to a Phase 1 Site Assessment within one year prior to the application due date shall receive 5 points.

-(E)Issuance of a public notice of the availability of a draft environmental impact report, negative declaration, or environmental assessment, shall receive 15 points.

 Land use entitlement status - 25 points maximum

-Applications will be awarded points based on the extent that developments within the Qualifying Infill Area can secure necessary entitlements from the local jurisdiction and submit them towithin a reasonable period of time following the submittal , as follows:
+Applications will be awarded points based on the extent that developments within the Qualifying Infill Area can secure necessary entitlements from the local jurisdiction, which are to be received by the Department bythe Program application due date, as follows:

-Applications which meet the criteria in Subparagraph (C) and demonstrate that all necessary local land use approvals for not less than 50 percent of the housing units proposed for development within the Qualifying Infill Area, canhave be granted, as determined by a local land use authority (e.g., planning or community development director or zoning administrator) shall receive 25 points.
+Applications which demonstrate that all necessary local land use approvals for developments within the Qualifying Infill Area have been granted, as determined by a local land use authority (e.g., planning or community development director or zoning administrator) shall receive 25 points.

+Applications which demonstrate that the developments within the Qualifying Infill Area are consistent with all relevant local planning documents and zoning ordinances and applications for all necessary discretionary local land use approvals have been submitted and deemed complete by the appropriate local agencies shall receive 15 points.

+Applications which demonstrate that the developments within the Qualifying Infill Area are eligible to receive all necessary local land use approvals pursuant to a Nondiscretionary Local Approval Process shall receive 10 points.

 Leveraged funding commitments - 20 points maximum

-Applications will be awarded points based on the extent the Eligible Applicant can demonstrate securing of Enforceable Funding Commitments derived from sources other than the Program for the timely development of the Qualifying Infill Project, as follows (An application may not receive points under both paragraphs (B) and (C)):(A)
+Applications will be awarded points based on the extent the Eligible Applicant can demonstrate securing of Enforceable Funding Commitments derived from sources other than the Program for the timely development of the Qualifying Infill Area, as follows:

+Rental housing developments

+Applications that demonstrate commitments for at least 90 percent of the total development cost, less deferred costs, shall receive 20 points.

+Applications that demonstrate commitments for at least 75 percent of the total development cost, less deferred costs, shall receive 10 points.

+(B) Ownership developments

+Applications that demonstrate commitments for at least 90 percent of the total development cost including all necessary public agency funds, less private mortgage financing and deferred costs, shall receive 20 points.

+Applications that demonstrate commitments for at least 75 percent of the total development cost, less deferred costs, shall receive 10 points.

+(C) Combined rental and ownership developments

+Applications designating both rental and ownership units will be awarded points on the funding commitments for the Qualifying Infill Project on a percentage basis in proportion to the number of rental and ownership units.
+For example, in a 100 unit development consisting of 80 rental units and 20 ownership units, the number of points will be weighted 80 percent for the funding commitments associated with the rental units and 20 percent for the funding commitments associated with the ownership units, then the respective scores for each component will be combined, not to exceed 20 points.